-Peyronie’s disease is a painful condition marked by the development of fibrous scar tissue inside a man’s penis.
-Over time, this scar tissue causes the penis to bend, making it difficult to get an erection or have sex.
+Peyronie’s disease is an uncomfortable condition characterized by the formation of fibrous scar tissue inside the penis of a man.
+This scar tissue gradually causes the penis to curve, complicating the process of achieving an erection or engaging in sexual activity.

-Penises vary in shape and size and a slight curvature is nothing to worry about.
-However, Peyronie’s disease significantly alters the appearance of your penis.
-If you have Peyronie’s disease, your penis may bend up or down or even develop an hourglass shape.
+Although penises naturally vary in shape and size, and slight curvature isn’t concerning, Peyronie’s disease significantly changes your penis’s appearance.
+If you have Peyronie’s disease, your penis may curve upward or downward, or even adopt an hourglass shape.

-Peyronie’s disease is a leading cause of erectile dysfunction.
-Many men also experience pain with or without an erection.
+Peyronie’s disease is a primary cause of erectile dysfunction.
+Many men also report experiencing pain, whether or not they have an erection.

-The acute phase lasts between 6-18 months.
-During this time period, scar tissue and plaques begin forming, causing your penis to bend.
-As more scar tissue develops, it’s common to experience pain during erections.
+The acute phase spans between 6-18 months.
+During this period, scar tissue and plaques start forming, causing your penis to bend.
+As more scar tissue develops, pain during erections becomes common.

-The chronic phase occurs when scar tissue stops forming, preventing your penis from bending any further.
-During the chronic phase, it’s rare to experience pain during an erection.
+The chronic phase begins when scar tissue formation ceases, preventing your penis from bending further.
+It’s uncommon to experience pain during an erection in the chronic phase.

-The team at Skyline Urology offers comprehensive screening and diagnosis of Peyronie’s disease.
-In most cases, a physical exam is enough to pinpoint the symptoms, as scar tissue and plaque are visible even without an erection.
+The team at Skyline Urology offers thorough screening and diagnosis of Peyronie’s disease.
+In most situations, a physical examination is sufficient to identify the symptoms, as scar tissue and plaques are visible even without an erection.

-To determine how much your penis curves, your Skyline Urology provider may also inject a drug to induce an erection.
-They can also perform a dynamic ultrasound to detect calcium buildup and monitor blood flow to your penis.
+To gauge the curvature of your penis, your Skyline Urology provider may induce an erection with an injection.
+They might also perform a dynamic ultrasound to spot calcium buildup and monitor your penis’s blood flow.

-Treatment for Peyronie’s disease depends on the severity of your symptoms.
-At Skyline Urology, the team offers an array of treatment options including oral prescription medications as well as penile injections, including Xiaflex and platelet-rich plasma (PRP), and noninvasive, low-intensity shock wave therapy.
+Peyronie’s disease treatment hinges on the severity of your symptoms.
+At Skyline Urology, the team offers a variety of treatment alternatives, including oral prescription medications, penile injections such as Xiaflex and platelet-rich plasma (PRP), and non-invasive, low-intensity shock wave therapy.